monte-carlo-data/terraform-aws-otel-collector/examples/athena/README.md

 When enabled, this module creates:

 - **AWS Glue Classifier**: A grok classifier (`%{GREEDYDATA:value}`) for parsing telemetry data
+- **Amazon SNS Topic**: (Optional) Created automatically if not provided.
+Receives S3 event notifications
-- **Amazon SQS Queue**: Subscribes to an SNS topic to receive notifications when new data arrives
+- **Amazon SQS Queue**: Subscribes to the SNS topic to receive notifications when new data arrives
 - **IAM Role for Glue Crawler**: Grants permissions to access S3, read from SQS, and use AWS Glue services
 - **AWS Glue Crawler**: Automatically processes new telemetry data in S3 and creates/updates tables in the Glue Data Catalog
 - **AWS Glue Database**: A catalog database for organizing telemetry tables
+- **S3 Bucket Notifications**: (Optional) Created automatically if SNS topic is not provided.
+Configures S3 to publish events to the SNS topic

 ## Architecture